prithush92/Airline-Recommendation-System/README.md

 Finally, a Streamlit app was developed to integrate both models and predict the overall user experience with airline services.

 The streamlit app has been deployed on Huggingface.
-It can be accessed using this <a href="https://huggingface.co/spaces/prithush/AeroAdvisor">Link</a>
+It can be accessed using this <a href="https://huggingface.co/spaces/prithush/AeroAdvisor" target="_blank" rel="noopener noreferrer">Link</a>

 ## Installation